 Most women with epilepsy have normal deliveries and healthy babies.
 Your doctors may advise you to give birth in hospital so that you and your baby can have extra care if needed.
 If a seizure happens during labour, your baby's oxygen supply may be reduced.
 Drugs may be given to stop the seizure.

-You can discuss your individual risk of having a seizure during labour with your neurologist or ESN.
+You can discuss your individual risk of having a seizure during labour with your neurologist or epilepsy specialist nurse (ESN).